fac/ruby-style-guide/README.md

 ## Collections

-- Prefer `%w` to the literal array syntax when you need an array ofstrings.
+- Prefer `%w` to the literal array syntax when you need an array of strings.

 ```ruby
   # bad